 Although in keeping with the time period, the Winchester is a little lax when it comes to options.
 There is no fitting for a silencer, or rail for a red dot sight or scope, which really limits the ability to use this gun effectively and prevents the Winchester from becoming a serious rifle instead of just a piece of fun.

 There’s also quite a bit of plastic that has been used in the construction of this rifle; the sights, the barrel bands, and the butt plate are all plastic.
 This doesn’t detract from the overall look, as they are cleverly finished in matte black, but I would have preferred metal.
 Metal is just a more hard-wearing material, and the use of plastic is purely to save cost.
 Which would be fine, but the rifle already costs almost £350 – quite a lot for a CO2 rifle.

 2nd Place : Sig Sauer MCX

 The magazine itself is made from plastic and requires some work to be reloaded effectively.
-The pellets must be loaded into a belt and then the belt is added to the magazine.
-This gives a lot of opportunity for error as if the pellets are not inserted perfectly correctly, the accuracy of the rifle is effected.
-Another small thing about the magazine is that the belt must only be moved in a clockwise direction and if moved counter clockwise will cause “serious damage to the magazine”.
-Now this is a simple instruction to follow but get it wrong and your magazine is broken, something to bear in mind.
+The pellets must be loaded into a belt, and then the belt is added to the magazine.
+This gives a lot of opportunity for error: if the pellets are not inserted perfectly correctly, the accuracy of the rifle is affected.
+Another small thing about the magazine is that the belt must only be moved in a clockwise direction, and if moved counter clockwise, will cause “serious damage to the magazine”.
+Now this is a simple instruction to follow, but get it wrong and your magazine is broken – something to bear in mind.

 See more of our Sig Sauer range here